yao-7/learngit/readme.txt

-Createing a new branch is quick
+Createing a new branch is qu
+Git is a free software.